 The Community Infrastructure Levy (CIL) came into force in April 2010 and is a levy that local authorities can choose to charge on new development in their area.
 The money raised can be used to fund a wide range of infrastructure such as transport schemes, schools, community facilities, health and social care facilities, parks, green spaces and leisure facilities.

-The council is undertaking a review of its 2017 CIL Charging Schedule, to take into account the new site allocations and additional infrastructure requirements contained within Part 2 of the Local Plan 2031 (which was adopted in October 2019) and legislative changes introduced by the Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019.
+The council has undertaken a review of its 2017 CIL Charging Schedule, to take into account the new site allocations and additional infrastructure requirements contained within Part 2 of the Local Plan 2031 (which was adopted in October 2019) and legislative changes introduced by the Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019.

 Previous Public Consultation